Star Trek: Enterprise: Opening sequence and theme song

 The franchise was known for typically using orchestral themes, but Berman said that the theme tune would be more "contemporary" than heard in previous series and a "little hipper".
 The theme was revealed to be a cover of the Rod Stewart single "Faith of the Heart", by British tenor Russell Watson.
 Stewart's song had originally appeared on the soundtrack to the 1998 film Patch Adams.
 For the use in Enterprise, it was retitled to "Where My Heart Will Take Me", but prompted a negative reaction from existing Star Trek fans.
 These included an online petition to have the song removed, and there was a protest held outside of Paramount Studios.
 Executive producers Braga and Berman both defended the choice, with Berman saying that the fan response was split over the song while Braga said that some people found the song "uplifting".
 The U2 song 'Beautiful Day' had been used as a temp track on the test reels before "Faith of the Heart" was chosen.

 Illustrator John Eaves created a drawing of a number of real-world and Star Trek vessels leaving Earth, which was subsequently turned into a poster by Dan Madsen at the Star Trek Communicator magazine.
 Eaves gave copies of this poster to Braga and Berman, with Berman suggesting the possibility that this could be a good concept for an opening sequence.
 The aim of the sequence was to follow the evolution of exploration, flight and space flight.
-As suggested by Eaves' poster, it included real-world vessels such as the HMS Enterprise frigate, Montgoflier hot air balloon, Wright Flyer III, Spirit of St. Louis and Bell X-1, as well as the Lunar Module Eagle, Space Shuttle Enterprise, Mars rover Sojourner and International Space Station.
+As suggested by Eaves' poster, it included real-world vessels such as the frigate HMS Enterprise, hot air balloon Montgolfier, Wright Flyer III, Spirit of St. Louis and Bell X-1, as well as the Lunar Module Eagle, Space Shuttle Enterprise, Mars rover Sojourner and International Space Station.
 Star Trek vessels featured included two new designs by Eaves as well as the first warp vessel, the Phoenix, and the Enterprise (NX-01).Hassler & Wilcox (2008): p.
 162 The Phoenix spacecraft was presented in the 1996 feature film Star Trek: First Contact as Earth's first warp vessel, whose inaugural warp flight triggered first contact with the Vulcans.

 The eighty second title sequence was produced by Montgomery Co.
 Creative, Culver City, California.

 The two-part episode In a Mirror, Darkly uses a different opening sequence than the remainder of the series, reflecting themes of war and conquest in the Mirror Universe.